hgutierrezg/shared-timesheet/README.md

     -Apache Tomcat Maven Plugin to run Tomcat as the application server

 ## How to run
-    -Navigate to project root folder and run command in terminal:
+    -Navigate to project root folder and run command in terminal mvn:tomcat7:run -In the browser go to: http://localhost:8080/shared-timesheet/

-     mvn:tomcat7:run